 Key Stage 4

 The GCSE course studied is the Edexcel Geography B specification.
-This is Linear in design with the students taking three examinations at the end of two years of study.
+This is Linear in design with the students taking three examinations at the end of three years of study.
 The first two papers look at geographical issues at a global scale and at a UK scale.
 Physical and Human geographical topics are covered in both papers.
 The UK paper also tests practical field work skills and knowledge.
 In recent years fieldwork has been carried out in Rochester, Canterbury and on the coast at Reculver.

 The third examination is a decision making (synoptic) paper based a range of environmental geographical topics